Exception Handling in Python – Managing Errors Gracefully

 5. Using finally Block

-block always executes — useful for closing files or releasing resources.
+The finally block always executes — useful for closing files or releasing resources.

 try: